MatthewSharpOTU/CSCI3230U_FinalProject/readme.txt

 new account or log into a preexisting account that you can then browse the functionalities of our website.
 These include customizing playlists, user profile settings, listening to our catalog of songs and testing your knowledge with quizzes cattering to certain genres or artists.

+Admin account:
+Username: Wave
+Password: Password

+All available accounts are listed in the accounts_info.json file if needed.